oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

 **1. Login to source database server.**

-   Login to source database Server using Public IP and ssh key.
+   Login to source database server using Public IP and ssh key.

 **2. Set the environment for the database.**